orioninsist/orioninsist.github.io/content/projects/cyber-security-applications-with-python/part4.md

 title: "How to Build a Simple Client-Server Chat Application in Python"
 date: 2023-07-05T09:43:54+03:00
 draft: false
-description: "Learn how to build a Python client-server chat app! 🚀📲 Discover the essentials of client-server communication and create your own chat application. python networking programming"
+description: "Learn how to build a Python client-server chat app!
+Discover the essentials of client-server communication and create your own chat application. python networking programming 🚀📲"
 tags: ["python","networking","programming"]
 keywords: ["python","networking,"programming"]
 author: ["orioninsist"]